-As of March 5, 2012, our public indebtedness is comprised of 14 series of outstanding notes.
+As of March 1, 2013, our public indebtedness is comprised of 13 series of outstanding notes.

 On September 12, 2002, we issued US\$200 million in aggregate principal amount of 7.00% notes due September 15, 2012 under an indenture dated that same date with The Bank of New York (now The Bank of New York Mellon) as trustee (the "2002 Indenture").
+Those notes matured on September 15, 2012 and are no longer outstanding.
 On September 28, 2005, we issued a further US\$300 million in aggregate principal amount of 5.375% notes due October 1, 2015 and US\$700 million in aggregate principal amount of 6.125% notes due October 1, 2035 also under the 2002 Indenture.
 The notes issued under the 2002 Indenture are collectively referred to herein as the "2002 notes".

 Proceeds from these 2002 note offerings were advanced to our subsidiary, Teck Metals, which in turn issued us notes (the "Metals notes") in the amount of each such offering.
 The principal amount of the 2002 notes, plus (i) accrued interest thereon at least equal to accrued interest on the 2002 notes, and (ii) other monetary obligations payable pursuant to the Metals notes, will become due and payable on demand by us, or upon an event of default under the 2002 Indenture, on demand by us or our assignee.
 Each Metals note has been pledged in favour of the trustee under the 2002 Indenture.
 A breach under the collateral documents relating to a pledge of the Metals notes will be an event of default under the 2002 Indenture.
-As a result, for so long as any of these intercompany arrangements and pledges are in place, upon the occurrence of an event of default under the 2002 Indenture, the trustee on behalf of the holders of the 2002 notes will have the right to make a demand on the Metals notes and will have a claim against Teck Metals in an amount equal to the amount due under the notes.
+As a result, for so long as any of these intercompany arrangements and pledges are in place, upon the occurrence of an event of default under the 2002 Indenture, the trustee on behalf of the holders of the 2002 notes will have the right to make a demand on the Metals notes.
 The 2002 Indenture contains covenants limiting our ability to create certain security interests, enter into sale and leaseback transactions and restrict our ability to amalgamate or merge with a third party or transfer all or substantially all of our assets.

 On May 8, 2009 we issued US\$1.315 billion principal amount of 2014 notes, US\$1.060 billion principal amount of 2016 notes and US\$1.850 billion principal amount of 2019 notes under an indenture dated that same date with The Bank of New York Mellon as trustee (as amended from time to time, the "2009 Indenture").
-The notes issued under the 2009 Indenture are collectively referred to herein as the "2009 notes".
-The 2009 Indenture contains various restrictive covenants, including:
+All the notes issued under the 2009 Indenture have been redeemed and no notes are outstanding under the 2009 Indenture.